 The model and the figure of the active or elected member were conceived as a way to rekindle members’ social motivation and be closer to the community.
-The research initially involved interviews with the people in charge of social policies for the big Coops at a national level.
-Subsequently questionnaires were distributed to the elected volunteer members.
-The data was then analysed in order to understand the types of active members and their motivations.
+The research involved interviews with the people in charge of social policies for the big Coops at a national level.
+Subsequently questionnaires were distributed to the elected volunteer members in order to understand the types of active members and their motivations.

 The research had the following objectives:

-- to investigate the motivation behind the social participation and the commitment of the volunteer members, in association with participation levels, socio-demographic characteristics, the capacity to be critical and make suggestions in regards to sales points and the production and consumption of goods and services at Coop.
+- to investigate the motivation behind the social participation and the commitment of the volunteer members, in association with participation levels.

 The research included interviews with 12 of those responsible for social policies and the questionnaire was completed by 633 elected volunteer members, representing all of the major Coops at a national level.
 In regards to the analysis of the data collected from the volunteers, the core of the research, one of the first things to be verified was the high level of participation and the good motivations of the elected volunteer members.
 The data confirmed the capacity of Coop and the proposed model to motivate and satisfy the elected volunteer members and inspire their commitment.
 However, risks do exist, linked to the difficulty of some structures to attract young people and their greater sense of isolation within the cooperative.
 The analyses made it possible to come up with some policy advice that can help improve the functioning of this unusual system.